Being smart about Machine Vision

 2 .
 Industrial standard PC based vision systems, including Deep Learning

 3 .
 Open Source PC based vision systems, including Deep Learning

 Smart Cameras are integrated vision systems that have camera, lighting, processor, algorithms, and communication in one box.
 Their software is configured to a specific task rather than developed, which makes them fast and relative cost-effective to integrate.
 They are, however, limited in compute power, and multi-camera systems often become too expensive if implemented with Smart Cameras.
 Smart Camera examples are the Cognex’s In-Sight series and Omron’s FHV7.

 Standard PC based systems provide more compute power than Smart Cameras and easily allows for multi-camera systems.
 These systems require more development time than the Smart Cameras.
 Still, they benefit from an extended range of algorithms, which also includes Deep Learning, and the ability to deliver results faster.
 Examples are Cognex’s VisionPro/Designer/ViDi, MVTec’s HALCON, and MATROX’s MIL.

-Custom PC based systems give us maximum creative freedom.
+Open Source PC based systems give us maximum creative freedom and future-proof solutions .
 They can be highly tailored to solve almost any challenge but at the cost of increased development time.
-We turn to this approach in cases where customers have highly specialized requirements, emphasizes Open Source software, or desire software with decreased dependencies on commercial licenses.
+We turn to this approach in cases where customers have highly specialized requirements, emphasizes Open Source software, desire software with decreased dependencies on commercial licenses, or software which is guaranteed to be maintainable in the future.
 OpenCV and TensorFlow are examples of software libraries that we work with.